nrwl/nx-react-workshop/docs/lab8/LAB.md

 5. Everything should still look/function the same!

-   🎓 You can inspect your Network tab in the dev tools and notice an XHR request made to `http://localhost:4200/api/games`
+   🎓&nbsp;&nbsp;You can inspect your Network tab in the dev tools and notice an XHR request made to `http://localhost:4200/api/games`

 ---

-🎓 Even though the frontend and server are being exposed at different ports, we can call `/api` from the frontend store because `Nx` created a proxy configuration for us (see `apps/store/proxy.conf.json`) so any calls to `/api` are being routed to the correct address/port where the API is running.
+🎓 &nbsp;&nbsp;Even though the frontend and server are being exposed at different ports, we can call `/api` from the frontend store because `Nx` created a proxy configuration for us (see `apps/store/proxy.conf.json`) so any calls to `/api` are being routed to the correct address/port where the API is running.
 This helps you avoid CORS issues while developing locally.

 ---